mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 [^noplan]: I'm not really sure what my plan was.
 If I had done a crime, what was I gonna do, not report the passport number being publicly available?

-Aside from my housemate, who I told right away, I didn't tell a soul what I'd done.
-I asked if I would be breaking any laws if I had "logged into a website with a publicly-posted password and found the personal information of a former politician".
+I'd already told my housemate everything, but aside from that, I didn't tell a soul.
+I asked if I would be breaking any laws if "someone" had "logged into a website with someone's publicly-posted password and found the personal information of a former politician".
 Do you see how that's not even a lie?
 I'm starting to see how lawyers do it.[^clever]

 [^clever]: This sounds like maybe I'm doing something remotely clever by not confessing my potential(?) crimes, but I also did this simultaneously while emailing explicit details of my activities to the Australian Government.

-First I call a Legal Aid place.
-They tell me they don't do that here, and I should call another Legal Aid place.
+First I call the state government's Legal Aid number.
+They tell me they don't do that here, and I should call another Legal Aid place named something slightly different.
 The second place tells me they don't do that, and I should call the First Place and "hopefully you get someone more senior".
 I call the First Place again, and they say "oh you've been given the run around!".
-You see what I mean.
+You see where this is going.

-I eventually try to find "cybercrime" laywers, and call the one with the website with the least fear-bait marketing.
+I eventually realise every legal person I talk to has no idea about "cybercrime" or even what would happen if a computer.
+I try to find "cybercrime" laywers, and call the one with the website with the least fear-bait marketing.
 A lady instantly and bluntly asks me "are you under investigation?".
 No, I wasn't.
 Well I mean, not to my knowledge?
 I just wanted to know whether something was a crime or not.
 She said "well we're criminal defence lawyers, so...".
 I apologised for bothering her, but then she was all like "well what exactly are you asking?" and I explained and she seemed to think it was fine in a non-legally-binding way.

+Let's skip a lot of phone calls here.
+Take my hand as I whisk you towards the slightly-more-recent past.
 Based on advice I got from two independent lawyers that was definitely not legal advice: I'm good, I haven't done a crime.
 Helllllll yeah.
 I mean it's a little late because at this point I had already reported my actions to the Government.

+- ☑️ figure out whether i have done a crime
+- ⬜ notify someone (tony abbott?) that this happened
+- ⬜ get permission to publish this here blog post
+- ⬜ tell qantas about the security issue so they can fix it

 ### trying to report the problem to someone, anyone, please